Skip to content

 Specifically, Form 8858 is required to report non-US rental income.
 Be sure to include From 8858 with your 1040 individual tax return.

-What if I live in my property?
+What if I live on my property?

-Using the property as a primary residence doesn’t incur tax liability.
-However, it affects the ability to claim housing expense deductions.
+Using the property as a primary residence doesnโ€™t incur tax liability since there is no rental income.
+But keep in mind that it also affects the ability to claim housing expense deductions.

 For example, owning and living in your property in Dubai or elsewhere in the UAE eliminates the possibility of claiming housing expense deductions under the foreign-earned income exclusion.